Murad Ismail (politician): Kempupera project controversy

 On 18 December 2019, Deputy Governor Barnabas Orno was summoned by the Corruption Eradication Commission as a witness related to the alleged bribery of a road project at the Ministry of Public Works and Public Housing in 2016, when Orno was still the Regent of Southwest Maluku.
 Reportedly, Murad was only notified the day before, and was not consulted by Orno beforehand.

 Covid-19

 When the COVID-19 pandemic spread to Maluku, governor Murad established a series of "large-scale social restrictions," instead of lockdowns to prevent the spread of the virus.
 Recently, governor Murad supported limited face-to-face learning in Ambon City to be implemented immediately.
 Stating "Now that Ambon is level 3, face-to-face learning must be carried out."

+Dismissed as a party cadre by PDIP

+Murad was officially dismissed as an Indonesia Democratic Party of Struggle (PDI-P) cadre after Murad's wife, Widya Pratiwi joined the National Mandate Party (PAN) and also showed an emotional attitude to the Chairperson of the PDIP Central Leadership Council Djarot Saiful Hidayat when Djarot asked Murad for clarification regarding his wife, Widya Pratiwi joining a party other than PDI-P.

+His term as governor ended on 24 April 2024, and provincial secretary Sadali Ie replaced him in an acting capacity.

 Personal life

 Murad has a wife named Widya Pratiwi, and together they have for children.
 Including Mega Natasya, Reza Ananta P, Nabila Athaya Ismail, and Murad JR Ismail.